nagendraputhane/End-to-End-Machine-Learning-Project/README.md

 # End-to-End-Machine-Learning-Project
-Using California census data to build a model of housing prices in the state
+Using California census data to build a model of housing prices in the state.